Lorain County, Ohio

 Lorain County (/lɔːˈreɪn/) is a county in the northeastern part of the U.S. state of Ohio As of the 2020 census, the population was 312,964.
 Its county seat is Elyria, and its largest city is Lorain.
 The county was physically established in 1822, becoming judicially independent in 1824.
 Lorain County is part of the Cleveland, OH Metropolitan Statistical Area.
 The county is home to Oberlin College.

 History

 Lorain County was established in 1822 from portions of several of its adjacent counties.
 This county became judicially-independent in 1824.
-The original proposed name for the county was "Colerain".
+The original proposed name for the county was "Colerain," after Coleraine, Northern Ireland.
 The final name "Lorain" was chosen by Heman Ely, who had founded and named the city of Elyria.
 The county's name is based on the former German and now French province of Lorraine.

 Geography

 According to the United States Census Bureau, the county has an area of 923 sqmi, of which 491 sqmi is land and 432 sqmi (47%) is water.
 It is Ohio's fourth-largest county by area.